python-websockets/websockets/docs/intro.rst

 because they reduce the risk of interference by bad proxies.

-The WSS protocol is to WS what HTTPS is to HTTP: the connection is encrypted with TLS.
+The WSS protocol is to WS what HTTPS is to HTTP: the connection is encrypted with Transport Layer Security (TLS) — which is often referred to as Secure Sockets Layer (SSL).
 WSS requires TLS certificates like HTTPS.

 Here's how to adapt the server example to provide secure connections.
 See the documentation of the :mod:`ssl` module for configuring the context securely.